-The Rochelle Park Police Department (RPPD) currently consists of 22 sworn and 4 non-sworn personnel and operates on a $88,000 operating expense budget.
-In 2019 there were over 11,699 calls for service, ranging from property crimes, domestic violence incidents, narcotics possession, to aggravated assaults and illegal weapons possession.
+The Rochelle Park Police Department (RPPD) currently consists of 22 sworn and 7 non-sworn personnel and we operate on a $88,000 operating expense budget.
+In 2020, even with the pandemic shutdown there were close to 10,000 calls for service, ranging from medical aid calls, property crimes, domestic violence incidents, narcotics possession, to aggravated assaults and illegal weapons possession.
+(Check here for 2020 stats: https://rochelleparkpd.org/wp-content/uploads/2021/01/2020-Year-End-Report.pdf).
 RPPD runs its day-to-day 24/7 operations through its Patrol Operations.
 The Patrol Operation oversees four platoons (day and night), and it also staffs our Traffic Enforcement Division, and Community Relations programs, Records, Firearms Investigations.
 The Detective Bureau oversees the Criminal Investigations and assists patrol when needed and performs other functions like Megan’s law registrations, discovery production and is the liaison to the courts and prosecutor’s office.

 Over the last several years, RPPD has become significantly more involved with the community by participating in programs that are based more on prevention, intervention, and diversion.
 I believe strongly that the police are active members of the community, and by engaging in a positive and proactive way they can help make the town a better place to live, work, and visit.
 We continue to look forward to more community based activities as we see things opening up more with vaccines, etc.